 The conditions on which the variation request is based are unique to the site.
-The proposed infill development is a public/private partnership with UMD, and utility easements have been previously established on the site to serve the existing and future development.
+The infill development is a public/private partnership with UMD, and utility easements have been previously established on the site to serve the existing and future development.
 Requiring additional PUEs would be redundant to those easements already in place.

-(3) The variation does not constitute a violation of any other applicable law, ordinance, or regulation; and
+(3) The variation does not constitute a violation of any other applicable law, ordinance, or regulation; and other known laws, ordinances, or regulations that would be violated by this request.

 The approval of a variation from Sections 24-122(a) and 24-128(b)(12) is unique to the Subdivision Regulations and under the sole approval authority of the Planning Board.
 Further, this PPS and variation request for the location of PUEs was referred to the affected public utility companies, and none have opposed the variation request.
-Staff is not aware of any other law, ordinance, or regulation that would be violated by this request.
+There are no